Promotion

 Patient Suitability and Cost-Saving Tips

-• Travel prep: carry a written prescription and clinic contact details
+• Travel prep: carry prescriptions and clinic contacts

 Questions to Ask Your Clinician

-• Starting plan: how will you calculate the first dose and interval?
+• How will you tailor the starting dose and the maintenance interval?

 Authoritative Sources